 CB2 receptors can also be found in the CNS as well as the peripheries, immune system, and organs.
 When cannabinoids interact with these receptors, they produce different effects within the body.

-Cannabinoid receptors act as binding sites for endogenous cannabinoids as well as cannabinoids found in cannabis.
+Cannabinoid receptors act as binding sites for endogenous cannabinoids.
 When cannabinoids bind to CB1 or CB2 receptors, they act to change the way the body functions.

 While cannabinoid receptors are primarily expressed in the brain and immune system, researchers have identified cannabinoid receptors in a variety of other places as well, including the peripheral nervous system, cardiovascular system, reproductive system, and gastrointestinal and urinary tracts.
 Cannabinoid receptors continue to be identified in unique parts of the body as research on the endocannabinoid system progresses.

-Through stimulation of the endocannabinoid system many physiological functions including inflammation, sleep, pain, memory, digestion, immune function, neuroprotection to name a few, are engaged.
+Through stimulation of the endocannabinoid system many physiological functions including inflammation, sleep, pain, memory, digestion, immune function, and neuroprotection to name a few, are engaged.
 The ECS helps regulate homeostasis and accomplishes this through cellular communication of the nervous system.

 Clinical Endocannabinoid Deficiency Syndrome (CEDS)